0xquark/remote-eco-lab/README.md

 ### How to Contribute?
 For discussions about KDE Eco's energy measurement lab, including updates, technical discussions, bug reporting, and general feedback: https://go.kde.org/matrix/#/#kde-eco-dev:kde.org on Matrix.

+You can see minutes from recent meetings at this pad: https://collaborate.kde.org/s/LemQFqfRycmBy9a (password: kecolab-notes)

 For other ways to get involved with KDE Eco: https://eco.kde.org/get-involved/